mariunaise/HDA-Thesis/content/SMHD.typ

 )

-The metric will be stored publicly for every quantized bit as helper data.
+The metric will be stored publicly#margin-note[Modellbeschreibung, weiter vorne] for every quantized bit as helper data.
 As previously described, each of these metrics correspond to a different quantizer.
 Now, we can use the generated helper data in the reconstruction phase and define a reconstructed bit based on the chosen metric as follows: